Camp Ruston: POW camp

 At least nine prisoners died at Camp Ruston, including a Russian Major.
 These deaths resulted from previous wounds and illnesses, or, in one case, from an attack by other prisoners.
-A small cemetery, located at the northeast tip of the property, near what now is the eastbound lane of Interstate 20, remained until all the buried POWs were exhumed and returned to their countries.
+A small cemetery, located at the northeast tip of the property, near what is now the eastbound lane of Interstate 20, remained until all the buried POWs were exhumed and returned to their countries.
 An unusual story regarding POW deaths occurred when a German POW died at the camp.
 The Germans requested that the German/Nazi flag be draped over his coffin for his funeral.
-There were no Nazi flags available, when one female civilian American employee, Myra Roberts of Ruston sewed a Nazi flag for the funeral.
-The flag was kept by Roberts for many years but was misplaced before it could be saved for the archives.
+There were no Nazi flags available when one female civilian American employee, Myra Roberts of Ruston, sewed a Nazi flag for the funeral.
+The flag was kept by Roberts for many years, but was misplaced before it could be saved for the archives.
 It was also noted that a Russian major had died of a heart attack and was buried in the cemetery.

 The last prisoners left Camp Ruston on 3 February 1946 for repatriation to their native countries, and the camp was closed in June 1946.
-Most of the POW's, however, were not immediately repatriated to their native countries for fear of "dumping" all these trained soldiers back into their defeated countries.
+Most of the POWs, however, were not immediately repatriated to their native countries for fear of "dumping" all these trained soldiers back into their defeated countries.
 Many were kept up to two additional years in camps in England, Belgium, and France before being repatriated.
-Interviews indicated that for many those two years at the hands of their European holders were much worse than their experiences at Camp Ruston.
+Interviews indicated that for many, those two years at the hands of their European holders were much worse than their experiences at Camp Ruston.
 Contrary to some beliefs, only a few POWs remained in the US.
 The vast majority of POWs were shipped back to Europe and eventually back to their respective countries.
 A relatively small number of prisoners who were deemed important to the US and wished to stay were offered the opportunity.